tumaer/lagrangebench/README.md

 poetry install --only main
 ```

-Alternatively, a `requirements.txt` file is provided.
+Alternatively, a requirements file is provided.
 It directly installs the CUDA version of JAX.
 ```
 pip install -r requirements_cuda.txt
 ```
+For a CPU version of the requirements file, use the one in `docs/requirements.txt`.

 ### GPU support
-To run JAX on GPU follow the [Jax CUDA guide](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier), or in general run
+To run JAX on GPU, follow the [Jax CUDA guide](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier), or in general run
 ```bash
 pip install --upgrade jax[cuda11_pip]==0.4.18 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 # or, for cuda 12